-When this college was established in 2008, the number of students enrolled in the first year were Arts 115 Commerce 18 Science 08.
-The total admission was 141.
-Since then, the graph of admission numbers for 2023 shows an increase.
-A total of 2158 students are studying in this college in 2023 in all branches out of which 854 are girls and 1661 are boys.
+When the college was established in 2008, the number of students enrolled in the First Year of Arts were 115, Commerce was 18 and 8 students adopted for Science.
+At the time of establishment the number of admission taken was only 141, this number has rapidly increased.
+Out of the total number of students in the academic year 2022- 2023, 854 are girls and 1661 are boys.

 Because of this college girls get to see the avenue of education opened up.
-BA, BCOM, BSC along with BSCIT, BMMC, MA MCOM and MSC are also conducted in the college.
-Also various things are done by the department like DLLE, NSS, WDC, Cultural and Sports for the students of this area.
+The college has started many courses from Graduate to Post-Graduate level.
+Also various activities are conducted by the department like DLLE, NSS, WDC, Cultural and Sports for the students of this area.